 The main benefits of mechanical ventilation are the following:

-- Preserves a stable airway; and,
+- Preserves a stable airway and preventing injury from aspiration.

 What are the risks of mechanical ventilation?

 The main risk of mechanical ventilation is an infection, as the artificial airway (breathing tube) may allow germs to enter the lung.
 This risk of infection increases the longer mechanical ventilation is needed and is highest around two weeks.
 Another risk is lung damage caused by either over inflation or repetitive opening and collapsing of the small air sacs Ialveoli) of the lungs.
 Sometimes, patients are unable to be weaned off of a ventilator and may require prolonged support.
 When this occurs, the tube is removed from the mouth and changed to a smaller airway in the neck.
 This is called a tracheostomy.
 Using a ventilator may prolong the dying process if the patient is considered unlikely to recover.

 What procedures can help a patient with an artificial airway connected to a mechanical ventilator?

 - Suctioning: This is a procedure in which a catheter (a thin, hollow tube) is inserted into the breathing tube to help remove secretions (mucus).
 This procedure may make the patient cough or gag, and it may be uncomfortable to watch.
 Also, secretions may develop a blood tinge from the act of suctioning.
 It is important to understand that this is a vital procedure for keeping the airways clear of secretions.